vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 Then, there are a variety of other things one should have a look at and analyze further.
 Amongst other things

+- Influence of the integrator that is used for discretization on the strategy.
+I found that with a simple euler integrator, large timesteps did not work well anymore (this means that sometimes the uniform controller works a bit better than in the plots above, and sometimes drastically worse.
+Roughly the same for the nonuniform discretization).
-- Conditioning the stepsize on something, possibly a reference trajectory, the solution of the previous timestep
+- Conditioning the stepsize on something, possibly a reference trajectory, or the solution of the previous timestep
+  - I do feel like it should be possible to figure out some approach to figure out where fine timesteps are required, and where we do not need a fine discretizaztion online in an RTI scheme.
-- Incorporating stepsize control from numerical integration in MPC like approaches
+  - Similarly, incorporating stepsize control from numerical integration in MPC like approaches might lead to a good stepsize-choice-policy.
 - There is an open question how one could handle e.g. contacts that need to happen at a specific time, as for example in locomotion.